sftcd/openssl/esnistuff/haproxy.md

                 -CApath cadir/  \
                 -port 3484  -tls1_3  -servername foo.example.com

+Equivalently, it's ok if the backend server on port 3484 is also ECH-enabled itself and has a copy of the ECH key pair.
+If that's the desired setup, one of our test scripts is also usable:

+            $ cd $HOME/code/openssl/esnistuff
+            $ ./echsvr.sh -p 3484

 Running a server for example.com on port 3485 is done similarly.

 For the client, we do the following to use ECH and send our request to port 7446